Fair Housing Improvement Act of 2025

 Primary Purpose

-Amends the Fair Housing Act to prohibit discrimination in housing based on source of income, veteran status, or military status
+Amends the Fair Housing Act to prohibit housing discrimination based on source of income, veteran status, or military status, including discrimination against people using Section 8 vouchers, rental assistance, Social Security, SSI, Railroad Retirement, child support, trust payments, savings, or other lawful income.

 Policy Domains